A new living concept brought by Technical University of Eindhoven students offers a sustainable solution for the cities of tomorrow.

 “Our house is a prototype; it is an example that could be lived in right now.
 It represents the way we envision the houses and cities of the future”, explains Marianna Angelini, VIRTUe’s Communication Manager.

-The same way as the ripple effect works, the project wants to have an influence on rethinking urban design.
+The same way as the ripple effect works, the project wants to have an influence on rethinking the urban design.
 In VIRTUe’s idea, ripple housing units will create new living standards and a renewed connection with the city.
-For instance, mobility hubs outside the living units will accommodate different mobility options – shared cars, bikes and scooters – and will make the urban area more accessible to everyone.
+For instance, mobility hubs outside the living units will accommodate different mobility options – shared cars, bikes, and scooters – and will make the urban area more accessible to everyone.

 The interior area is made up of two apartment spaces that share facilities.
 When first entering the house, there is the communal area, with a living room and kitchen.
 A round display is installed on the wall.
 This is the interface of the house’s smart system, showing the amount of electricity the solar panels have collected.
 The software combines weather forecast information too, indicating how much energy can be expected to be stored.